 The reaction: “Wherever we go with our Creators Wanted Tour—including here in Bentonville, Arkansas—students, parents, career mentors and even professionals in other industries see what manufacturing can mean and create for futures,” said NAM Managing Vice President of Brand Strategy Chrys Kefalas.
 “It’s showing there’s dignity, a “cool” factor and massive reward in making things in the United States.
 Eyes light up.”

 The reach: On the second day of the event, more than 3,000 students had already signed up online to learn more about modern manufacturing careers.

 Up next: Coinciding with the Dow Great Lakes Bay Invitational on the LPGA tour, the Creators Wanted Tour Live will make its ninth stop in Midland, Michigan, July 13–16.

-This story was originally published in Input, the National Association of Manufacturers’ morning newsletter for manufacturing executives.
+This story was originally published on June 30, 2022, in Input, the National Association of Manufacturers’ morning newsletter for manufacturing executives.